-You’ve heard it before -- forms are the gold standard when it comes to capturing leads, learning about industry trends, doing market research, and even just getting some customer feedback.
-It might be one of the older methods in the book, but old is gold.
+You’ve heard it before – forms are the gold standard when it comes to capturing leads, learning about industry trends, doing market research, and even just getting some customer feedback.

-Before we dive into the best form builder tools for 2020, though, let’s talk about what a form builder exactly is.
+Before we dive into the best form builder tools for 2023, let’s talk about what a form builder exactly is.